hpladds/Ridiculous_Pullup/README.md

 $ python 1_cw.py 1 10

 Each motor is fitted with a pulley gear wound with a cable.
-As the motorshaft rotates the cable reels in or out; thereby creating a cable actuator.
+As the motorshaft rotates the cable reels in or out thereby creating a cable actuator.
 Three of these actuators are connected to central "effector" creating a "cable robot."

 The python script, "move_dist.py" coordinates the movements of the actuators and directs the movement of the "effector."
 Movement of the coffee cup is acheived by placing it upon the effector.
 A fourth actuator controls the rate at which boiling water is poured from a kettle over coffee grinds and into the cup below.